TACC/TeachingWithTACC/README.md

 # TeachingWithTACC

-Guide for using TACC resources in teaching a class
+A Guide for Using TACC Resources in Course Curricula

 https://tacc.github.io/TeachingWithTACC